 Mr Conidi graduated in 1995 with a Bachelor of Business degree from Royal Melbourne Institute of Technology.
 He is a CPA and currently manages the Radiology Consolidated entity's operations.
-Mr Conidi has over 13 years of experience in developing, acquiring and managing businesses in the healthcare industry with a focus on diagnostic imaging.
+Mr Conidi has over 14 years of experience in developing, acquiring and managing businesses in the healthcare industry with a focus on diagnostic imaging.
 Mr Conidi's role in strategy, management and business development has driven the rapid expansion of the Group.
-Mr Conidi also became a Non-Executive Director of Lithex Resources Limited, an ASX listed company, in 2012.
+Mr Conidi was a Non-Executive Director of Lithex Resources Limited, an ASX listed company, in 2013 (resigned Dec 2013).